Inequality due to a lack of knowledge about the female brain

 - Neurodiversity

 Neurodiversity Pride (16 June or week of 10-17 June) is an important moment to show that everyone belongs and is valued, regardless of how their brain and mind works.
 More and more organizations are recognizing the value of neurodiversity.
 Neurodivergent individuals can think and problem-solve in unique ways, leading to increased innovation and better results.
-In fact, organizations with neurodivergent professionals can be up to 30 % more productive!
 Does your organization want to celebrate Neurodiversity Pride too?
 Here are some ideas to show that you embrace neurodiversity.

 From the pathological model to the neurodiversity paradigm